sethvs/sthVault/docs/en-us/Remove-sthVault.md

 The **-VaultName** parameter removes the vault located under the **Vaults** folder in the module's directory.

-The **-VaultFilePath** parameter allows you to remove the vault file in the location other then the  **Vaults** folder in the module's directory.
+The **-VaultFilePath** parameter removes the vault file located at the specified path.

 ## PARAMETERS